faparuae/Syringe-Pump-Github-Project/add.md

 ## What is the resolution?
 resolution stuff goes here

-## What is the max flow rate?
+## What is the limiting factor on the maximum flow rate?
-max flow rate and what the limiting factor is goes here
+700 rpm is the maximum amount of turns that the motor can perform before the torque gives out.
+However, the actual value that the motor will spin is less than that due to friction between the nut and bolt.